rlaker/rlaker.github.io/_posts/2024-10-11-subtlety-of-data-science.md

 Not only does this help you wade through the sea of job adverts, it means you don't have to lie when they ask you "why do you want this job?".

 Unfortunately, the job title alone does not give you enough information.
 To understand the context of your role in the business you need to ask: "Where on the data science spectrum will I sit?", "Who will I report to?" "and "How well organised is the data?".
-Questions such as these can be gleaned from a job description, but it is easier to spot these [[Red Flags to Look Out for When Joining a Data Team|red flags]] during the interviews.
+Questions such as these can be gleaned from a job description, but it is easier to spot these [red flags](https://eugeneyan.com/writing/red-flags/) during the interviews.
 Over time, one starts to learn the language of recruiters.
 It then becomes easier to translate phrases like "working with stakeholders to achieve growth targets" into a culture where OKRs must be met at all costs.
 Often at the expense of deeper, more interesting, projects.

 ## Proving your skills